 For extra healthy air fryer french fries you just use a tiny spray of oil.
 However, try to use the type of oil spray that spritzes rather than an aerosol, and avoid using generic ‘cooking spray’ – both can damage the non-stick coating of your air fryer.

-How to cook french fries in the air fryer
+How to make french fries in the air fryer

-This recipe is very simple to make in your air fryer, there are just a few key steps to getting it just right:
+It is very simple to make homemade french fries in the air fryer, there are just a few key steps to getting it just right:

-- Peel the potatoes and cut them into 2 inch long fries around ½ inch wide.
+- Peel the potatoes and cut them into 2-inch / 5 cm long fries around ½ inch wide.

 - Dry them thoroughly.
 The fries need to be dried thoroughly before air frying.
 This allows the cooking process to start straight away, without waiting for the surface moisture to dry out first.
 If you want really crisp potato fries don’t skip this step!